JoshuaKGoldberg/package-json-validator/README.md

 - [eslint-plugin-package-json](https://github.com/JoshuaKGoldberg/eslint-plugin-package-json): to detect all violations and keep them warned against via ESLint
 - [package-json-validator-cli](https://github.com/JoshuaKGoldberg/package-json-validator-cli): if you want just a one-shot tool to run in the CLI

+## Result Types

+Following are the types involved in the return type of our granular `validate*` functions.

+### Result

+The `Result` type, is the common top-level return type for all of our granular `validate*` functions.
+It provides rich information about the nature of the issues encountered as part of validating.
+For complex objects like `exports`, its tree structure can give information on which parts of the structure have issues.

+#### errorMessages: string[]

+The full collection of error messages (including errors from child element).
+This consists of the `Issue.message` for all of the items in this Result's `issues`, as well as the `message`s of all descendent `issues`.

+#### issues: Issue[]

+Collection of issues for _this_ object (property or array element).

+#### childResults: ChildResult[]

+Collection of result objects for child elements (either properties or array elements), if this property is an object or array.

+### ChildResult extends Result

+Result object for a child (either a property in an object or an element of an array).

+#### index: number

+The index of this property in relation to its parent's collection (properties or array elements).

+### Issue

+#### message: string

+The message with information about this issue.

 ## API

 ### validate(data, options?)